A phase inversion benchmark for multiscale multiphase flows: Summary and future work

-A second phase inversion test case, involving a higher Reynolds number Re = \Refii was subsequently considered.
+A second phase inversion test case, involving a higher Reynolds number, \Re = \Refii \mbox{}, was subsequently considered.
 The same general conclusions apply to this configuration.
-All codes provide converging predictions as long as only kinetic and potential energies are considered, whereas large discrepancies are observed on enstrophy and interfacial area.
-Here again, the DNS conditions are not satisfied and much finer grids should be considered to expect convergence on quantities such as enstrophy and interfacial area which are governed by small-scale processes, especially multiple break-up events.
+All codes provide converging predictions as long as only kinetic and potential energies are considered, whereas large discrepancies are observed on enstrophy.
+Here again, the true DNS conditions are not satisfied and much finer grids should be considered to expect convergence on quantities such as enstrophy and dissipation which are governed by small-scale processes, especially multiple break-up events.
 It has to be noticed that despite the discrepancies observed on enstrophy, approximate convergence is obtained for PDFs of droplet sizes as soon as a $1024^3$ grid is used.
 Clearly, case 2 is an implicit LES rather than a DNS.
-As a conclusion, this benchmark illustrates the fact that implicit LES simulations on fine grids allow to reach convergence on first order moments such as kinetic or potential energies while they fail to converge as soon as small scale statistics are investigated.
-Explicit LES models may be implemented in this case \cite{ Wojtek, Labourasse, Vincent64, Vincent4, VincentLES, MahdiLES} or finer meshes should be utilized for true DNS. \\
+As a conclusion, this benchmark {illustrates} the fact that implicit LES simulations on fine grids allow to reach convergence on first-order moments such as kinetic or potential energies while they fail to converge as soon as small-scale statistics are investigated.
+Explicit LES models may be implemented in this case \cite{ Wojtek, Labourasse, Vincent64, Vincent4, VincentLES, MahdiLES}, or much finer meshes should be employed to achieve a true DNS.

-In order to disentangle physically meaningful phenomena and numerical artifacts possibly induced in the interfacial regions by the averaging rule used to define the local viscosity, complementary problems have been considered in Appendix \ref{AppendixB}.
-They make use of the same parameters as case 1, except for viscosity $\mu$ which is the same in both fluids and equal to $0.1$, $0.01$ and $0.001 Pa.s$.
-For the two largest viscosities ($0.1$ and $0.01 Pa.s$), convergence is still not obtained for enstrophy in both fluids, but less violent excursions are observed.